rathaumons/pyppbox/docs/examples/example_05.rst

-Example 5: Set the Main Modules by a YAML/JSON Dictionary or String
+Example 5: Set the main modules by a YAML/JSON dictionary or string
 ===================================================================

 - **Description**: Use a YAML/JSON dictionary or string to set the main detector/tracker/reider.
 By doing so, you can set or adjust the parameters of each main module directly in codes.